 Costs of knowledge transfer activities and patents bought or licensed from outside sources at arm's length conditions.
+Such activities should be discussed with the Council at application stage to ensure eligibility.

 f) Overheads

 Overheads (also referred to as eligible indirect costs) will be covered at 10% of direct eligible costs, excluding the costs of subcontracting as well as for items of equipment above €5000 and consumables above €5000.
 Note that for equipment, the capping of €500 is per piece while for consumables, the capping of €500 is for the total amount of consumables per partner.